ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/380-nifi.png)

-So Start the **JoltTransformJSON** processor, stop it and refresh everything from the canvas.
-Go the the queue after JoltTransformJSON tranformation and see 482 messages transformed:
+Let's see how the json is jolted.
+The process is always the same.
+Start and stop the processor.
+Refresh from the canvas and check 482 messages that have been queued up.

 ![Process Group](/images/390-nifi.png)

+- **LookupRecord** (Look up record)

-Now it's time to enrich the flow with data from a csv document, which holds the sensors location (latitude and longitude).
-We will end up having the same original JSON but enriched with his latitude and longitude.
+Now it's time to enrich the flow with data from another source.
+In our case from a csv document, which holds the location (latitude and longitude) and identification of each sensor.
+This id is the same id that we have on the ingested data.

+So our goal is to end up having the same original JSON but enriched with his latitude and longitude.
 To join these two datasets we will need a common field which will be "idSensor" in our json data, and "sensor" in the csv file..
 In the end we will use this location to pin point the sensors in a kibana map.
 This [sensors.csv](https://raw.githubusercontent.com/IraitzM/Santander/master/location.csv) file is in an open repository in GitHub.
 We'll use **LookupRecord** processor.

 ![Process Group](/images/400-nifi.png)